 There are up to ten options for the reference selection, selectable via VisionWeb.
 (See the Specification for full details.)
 Should the timing source at the top of the list become missing or invalid, the card will move down the list until it finds a valid timing reference source.

 The output timing can be fully adjusted with respect to the chosen reference using three time-based controls (0 - 42ms adjustable in 0.1ms steps, 0 - 100us adjustable in 1us steps and 0 - 1us adjustable in 5ns steps), with the selected timing alignment global to all output flows.

-Ten frames of flow input video delay (adjustable in one frames steps) allows delay compensation between the two inputs sources to each switch, while ten frames of flow output video delay allows compensation for any big system delays.
+Ten frames of flow input video delay (adjustable in one frames steps) allows delay compensation between the two inputs sources to each switch.
+An additional 60 frames of delay (adjustable in one frame steps) is available to further delay Source B on each switch - useful for input timing alignment when there are long Source A delays, such as those created by a graphics system.
+Ten frames of flow output video delay allows compensation for any big system delays.

 Monitoring your signals

 Features are provided to speed up system trouble shooting, particularly helpful with IP being more challenging to debug than SDI.
 Comprehensive SDI, IP and PTP monitoring information is available and can be used to generate SNMP traps.

 The status indications available are video present and time present, video format, video black, video frozen, video error, Reference 1 and 2 present and time present, Reference 1 and 2 format, PTP master and backup clock present and time present and audio groups present.
 The video black and video frozen alert can be delayed by up to 120 seconds to prevent false alarming during brief video pauses.

 PTP presence and statistics (network delay, delay variation, reference offset and sync period) are monitored.